| || member for 6 years, 10 months, 11 days|

 |Bio and Links|

 I am a volunteer photographer for Find-A-Grave.
-I do not mind my photos being copied (unedited and uncropped, please) and used on other websites like Ancestry.com.
+Feel free to copy my photos (unedited and uncropped, please) for use on other websites like Ancestry.com.
 All I ask is that you attach the following credit so others know the original source and can contact me if needed:|

 © by MixedStock at Find-A-Grave.
 Photo used by permission.